 These tarts are creamy and custardy in the middle and crispy on the outside.
 A must try... but be warned, they are highly addictive!

-You may be familiar with Portuguese Egg Custard Tarts – Pastel de Nata, which has a flaky crust on the outside and a creamy egg custard filling.
-These are the most famous dessert of Portugal and one of my favorites.
-However, they are quite tricky to make.
-Portuguese Milk Tarts are another variation of Egg Custard Tarts but without the flaky crust and they are just as delicious!
+You may be familiar with Portuguese Egg Custard Tarts - Pastel de Nata, which has a flaky crust on the outside and a creamy egg custard filling.
+These are the most famous dessert of Portugal.
+They have a pastry crust with an egg custard filling.
+Queijadas de Leite, Portuguese Milk Custard Tarts, are another delicious variation of custard tarts!

 What is in Portuguese Milk Tarts (Queijadas de Leite)?